beast-dev/doc/tutorials/howtos/tracer_convergence.md

 ### Data set information

 Here, we take a look at an analysis of a (n unpublished) simulated data set based on a hepatitis C virus (HCV) data set, which consists of 378 taxa sampled between 1965 and July 2012.
-The original data set was analysed using a Bayesian skygrid coalescent model (Gill et al., 2013) and unlinked general time-reversible substitution models with among-site rate heterogeneity and relative rates across the three codon positions.
-A tree from the posterior distribution was selected to serve as the reference tree for the simulation process using πBUSS (Bielejec et al., 2014).
-The same substitution model setup was used for the simulation process, but relative rates across codon positions were set to 1.
-The Bayesian skyline model (Drummond et al., 2005) serves as the coalescent model of choice to perform Bayesian inference on the simulated data set.

-Two independent BEAST analyses (i.e. with different starting seeds) were performed on the simulated data set, each comprising 90 million iterations.
+Two independent BEAST analyses (i.e. analysing the same simulated data set but with different starting seeds) were performed on this simulated data set, each comprising 90 million iterations, and should hence converge to the same posterior distribution.
 Comparison of marginal distributions and/or traces from multiple replicate chains can assist in diagnosing problems with phylogenetic MCMC analyses, given that well-behaved replicate chains will lead to similar posterior distributions.

 ### Loading output files into Tracer

 We start by loading the output .log files of both replicates of the same BEAST XML into Tracer 1.7.
-To load the BEAST log file(s), select the Open option from the File menu or drag and drop the log file into the Tracer window.
+To load the log file(s), select the Open option from the File menu or drag and drop the log file into the Tracer window.
 The files will load and you will be presented with a window similar to the one below.

 {% include image.html file="convergence_0.png" prefix="/tutorials/howtos/" %}<br />